 But, the thing about night was, nobody could see you.
 Old Chaps chuckled to himself, lowering his net over the side of the boat.
 The waters made their characteristic lap, lap, lap against the side of the boat.
 Dark.
 He liked it dark.
 Lap, lap, lap.

-Occasionally, he had better work.
+Occasionally, he was given better work.
 Taking bodies for one of the city’s slum lords, weighting them down with bits of rock tied in a sack to the foot, then tossing them into the bay.
 There were probably hundreds of them down there, floating in the current.
 Like a party of skeletons, having a dance.
 Dance, dance, dance.

 No bodies tonight, though.
 Too bad.
 That meant fish.
 Free fish, he didn’t have to pay tariffs on.
 And free fish were good fish.